tanmancan/label-it/readme.md

       # If an regex pattern matches a path in the list of file paths,
       # then the no-match check will be considered invalid
       no-match: ^(readme.)

+    # Rule type that compares the pull request updated date.
+    # Only allows the `days-before` check.
+    updated-rule:
+      # The pull request date value must be this number of days before today.
+      # In the example below, if the pull request was updated more than 14 days ago,
+      # the check will pass.
+      days-before: 14

+    created-rule:
+      # The pull request date value must be this number of days before today.
+      # In the example below, if the pull request was updated more than 30 days ago,
+      # the check will pass.
+      days-before: 30

     # Examples: